vignaesh01/DataverseDevToolsMcpServer/DataverseDevToolsMcpServer/README.md

 ### Data Management

 - "Execute this FetchXML query: <paste FetchXML>."
-- "Execute the Dataverse Web API: <paste Web API Details>"
+- "Execute the Dataverse Web API: <paste Web API Details>."
+- "Generate a FetchXML query to get all the Opportunities where account type is premium."
+- "Generate a Web API Odata query to get all the Opportunities where account type is premium."
 - "Create a new account using Web API with this JSON payload."
 - "Update contact record of Jane Doe with this JSON payload."
 - "Upsert contact record of Jane Doe using alternate keys (new_key='ACME') with this payload."